dennisXZX/devops-notes/AWS-EC2.md

 - you can specify allow rules, but not deny rules

+#### Migrating EBS

+- To move an EC2 volume from one AZ to another, take a snapshot of it, create an AMI from the snapshot and then use the AMI to launch the EC2 instance in a new AZ.

+- To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then copy the AMI from one region to another.
+Then use the copied AMI to launch a new EC2 instance in a new region.

+#### Placement groups

+- Clustered placement group - a group of instances within a single Availability Zone.
+Placing instances as close as possible to enjoy low network latency and high network throughput.

+- Spread placement group - a group of instances that are each placed on distinct underlying hardware.
+Mainly for individual critical EC2 instances.

+- Partitioned placement group - a couple of instances are grouped together to form a partition, and each partition has its own network and power source.

 #### Pricing types

 On Demand - allows you to pay a fixed rate by the hour (or by the second) with no commitment